Explanations

 The overall time to complete all tasks related to a Document (DOCUMENT_WORKFLOW_TIME_LIMIT) is restricted to 2 hours.

-Extraction & Category AI Training
+Extraction, Category & Splitting AI Training

 Extraction AI